-Return flow is defined as the amount of recharge to the aquifer resulting from water applied for beneficial use.
-Deductions from the water applied include evaporation, transpiration, and soil storage.
-This functional definition differs from that used in the Stipulation to apportion the right to use water that was imported to the basin.
-However, the portion of water resulting as return flow will be the same, regardless of where the water originated.
+Return flow is defined as the amount of recharge to the aquifer resulting from water applied for beneficial use; it is the amount of remaining water that percolates to recharge the aquifer(s) after portions of the applied water have been used for evaporation, transpiration, and additions to soil storage.
+This functional definition differs somewhat from that used in the Stipulation to apportion the right to use water that was imported to the basin.
+However, the physical process of recharge by return flow of applied water is the same regardless of where the water originated.